SaulBurgos/easyLocator/README.md

 *The most important part  when you add a location  in your spreadsheet, are the coordinates (lat, lng) together describe the exact location of a place in Google map.*

-*If you want to know these coordinates,  you can use [this example](http://jsfiddle.net/kjy112/QvNUF/), just drag the marker and you will see the coordinates*
+*If you want to know these coordinates,  you can use [this example](http://jsfiddle.net/kjy112/QvNUF/), just drag the marker and you will see the coordinates lat, lng*

 easyLocator properties:
 -----------------------